 To access and complete the modules:

 - In the Canvas course SoN Orientation and Resource Center, click on the Geriatrics link on the left-hand side menu

 - Click on the Geriatrics folder to access the three levels and their modules

 - Faculty members are required to complete the post-test for the modules in each of the three levels and to complete an evaluation at the end of each level

-SoN Requirement: New faculty are expected to complete the first two levels of proficiency before teaching at SMU.
+SoN Requirement: New faculty are expected to complete the first two levels of proficiency before start teaching at SMU.
 Level three is expected to be completed before faculty begin their second rotation of teaching.
-Once geriatric competency is verified through this method, the program director will submit a BRN Faculty Approval form.
-After being returned signed by the BRN, faculty will be given a copy of the form for their records.
+Once geriatric competency has been confirmed, a BRN Faculty Approval form will be submitted.
+When approved and received by BRN, the faculty member will be given a copy of the signed form.